hheinzer/teal/README.md

 If you find a bug or have a feature request, please open an issue.
 To contribute code:

-1. Fork the repository.
+1. Fork the repository
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix
-3. Commit your changes and push to your fork.
+3. Commit your changes and push to your fork
-4. Open a pull request to the main branch.
+4. Open a pull request to the main branch

 ## Acknowledgments